Harold D. Cooley: Career

 He was a private practice lawyer and military veteran, serving in the United States Naval Aviation Flying Corps during World War I. He was a member of the Interparliamentary Conferences held at Cairo, Egypt, 1947 and at Rome, Italy, 1948 and served as president of the American group for two four-year terms.

 On July 7, 1934, he was elected as a Democrat to the Seventy-third Congress by special election to fill the vacancy caused by the death of United States Representative Edward W. Pou.
 He was subsequently reelected 16 times, serving until his resignation on December 30, 1966.
 Cooley remains the longest-serving Chairman of the House Committee on Agriculture in history.
 In 1947-8, he served on the Herter Committee.
 He was one of the few Southern Congressmen not to sign the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
 Board of Education.
 However, Cooley voted against the Civil Rights Act of 1957, the original version of the Civil Rights Act of 1960 (while abstaining on the final version), the Civil Rights Act of 1964, the 24th Amendment to the U.S. Constitution, and the Voting Rights Act of 1965.
+Nevertheless, during the course of his Congressional career, Cooley supported various progressive measures such as those related to social security, the minimum wage, food stamps, and healthcare.

 He was nearly defeated in 1964 by Republican James Carson Gardner and then lost to Gardner by a stunning 13-point upset in 1966.